-Sara Koveleski Kraut, DPT, is the owner of Advanced Physical Therapy & Health Services in Park Ridge, Illinois, where she treats a variety of neurological, orthopedic, and vestibular conditions.
-Sara has developed successful treatment programs for her patients that focus on current concepts in the health and fitness world and findings from evidence-based research.
-She incorporates her philosophy of total health and well-being when developing her comprehensive rehabilitation programs.
-Dr. Koveleski Kraut established a successful clinic by effectively communicating with local physicians and providing individualized treatment plans for her patients resulting in successful outcomes.
+Sara Koveleski Kraut, PT, DPT, NCS,is the founder and owner of Advanced Physical Therapy and Health Services in Park Ridge, Illinois.
+She enjoys treating people of various conditions and of all ages, including neurologic, orthopedic, and vestibular.
+However, Sara and her clinic specialize in the evaluation and treatment of various neurological diagnoses, including Parkinson’s disease, multiple sclerosis, peripheral neuropathy, gait, balance disorders, and peripheral and central vestibulopathies.
+Sara has developed successful treatment programs for the neurologically-involved patient that focus on using current concepts in the health and fitness world and findings from evidence-based research.
+She incorporates her philosophy of “total health and well- being” when developing her comprehensive rehabilitation programs.
+Dr. Koveleski Kraut established a successful clinic by effectively communicating with local neurologists and providing successful outcomes for her patients diagnosed with neurological diseases.

 Over 89 Pilates Exercises with expert narration$ 89.95